 Doing volunteer work can also be a fun way to meet other people; it allows people to actively participate in the community, and to become acquainted with the Maastricht Region.
 Volunteer work can be enjoyable, challenging, educational, and good for personal development.

-Citizens of non-EU/EAA countries require a valid work permit to engage in volunteer activities.
+Citizens of non-European Union (EU) / European Economic Area (EEA) countries require a valid work permit to engage in volunteer activities.
 Holders of a tourist visa are not allowed to do volunteer work.
-Also, if recipients of unemployment benefits may not be allowed to volunteer without prior consent from the UWV (Employee Insurance Schemes Implementing Body).
+Also, if recipients of unemployment benefits may not be allowed to volunteer without prior consent from the Uitvoeringsinstituut Werknemersverzekeringen – UWV (Employee Insurance Agency).

 The following websites (in Dutch) feature volunteer opportunities across the Netherlands;